JMPergar/AwesomeText/README.md

-# AwesomeTextView
+# AwesomeText
-An extension of TextView that facilitates works with Spans.
+A tool that facilitates works with Spans on TextViews or any extension of thems (EditTexts, Buttons..)